Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 Sincerely,
 [Your Name]

+### Lost item on a train
+> You have lost an item of value on a train.
+Write a letter to the railway company.
+In your letter,
+>
+> - describe the item
+> - explain where and when you left it
+> - say what action you would like the company to take

+I hope this letter finds you in good health.
+I am writing to inform you about(report you) the loss of my wallet on one of your trains yesterday evening.
+The wallet is brown leather with brass(silver/gold) decorations on the surface.
+It contains my ID card, several credit cards, and some cash, although I cannot ***specify the exact amount***.

+I believe I left my wallet on the train when I hurriedly(hastily) ***disembarked*** after being ***awakened*** by a notification on my smartphone.
+This happened at around(approximately) 8:30 PM at the City Central station.
+I ***suspect(guess)*** the wallet ***slipped out of*** my jeans pocket and was left on the seat.

+I ***kindly*** request your assistance in locating and returning my lost wallet.
+I have provided the station name and the ***exact*** time of the incident.
+I am more than willing to provide any additional information needed to aid in the search, such as a detailed description of the lost items and my contact information.

+I would greatly appreciate it if you could ***treat this matter with urgency***, as the items in the wallet ***are essential for my daily life***.
+Your ***prompt*** action would be highly valued.

+Thank you for your attention to this matter.
+I eagerly await your response.

+## Expressing satisfaction

 ### Appreciate Restaurant

 > You and some friends ate a meal at a restaurant to celebrate a special occasion, and you were very pleased with the food and services.
 Write a letter to the restaurant manager.
 In your letter,
 >
 > - Give details of your visit to the restaurant
 > - Explain the reason for the celebration
 > - Say what was good about the food and the services